zstenger93/push_swap/README.md

 ### My approach:

-	> - I'm not the the best with algorythms so maybe this repo won't be your best choice, but
+	> <i>I'm not the the best with algorythms so maybe this repo won't be your best choice, but
 	> - I've tried to keep it simple and as clean as possible

 	> - My solution was quicksort but with sort of random pivot number picking.